Daughters of the Goddess

 What is the Sexual Orientation of the Womyn Who Frequently Attend Rituals?

 The sexual orientation of ritual attendees varies a great deal including heterosexual, bisexual and homosexual lifestyles.
-Womyn-born-womyn (females) of every sexual orientation are welcome and valued members of our community.
+Womyn-born-womyn (females) are welcome and valued members of our community.

 What Happens at Daughters of the Goddess Rituals?